 The IHC is dedicated to serving Idaho citizens by promoting greater public awareness, appreciation, and understanding of the humanities.
 The Council accomplishes its mission by awarding grants to organizations statewide, and by working with organizations as partners to develop local humanities projects and programs, and by sponsoring its own Council-conducted programs, such as summer institutes in the humanities for K-12 teachers, library reading/discussion programs in small communities, traveling exhibitions from the Smithsonian Institution, a Humanities Speakers Bureau, Distinguished Humanities Lectures, and other projects and programs limited only by the imagination.

-For more than 45 years, the Idaho Humanities Council’s mission has been to provide opportunities to deepen public understanding of human experience by connecting people with ideas.
+For fifty years, the Idaho Humanities Council’s mission has been to provide opportunities to deepen public understanding of human experience by connecting people with ideas.
 The Council has met its mission by awarding grants to organizations statewide to develop humanities projects and programs on the local level.
 In addition, the Council has sponsored programs of its own to enhance awareness, appreciation, and understanding of the humanities.

 The vision of the IHC is that the humanities inspire a more literate, tolerant and intellectually inquisitive Idaho citizenry, better able to embrace life’s possibilities.